Europeanbeechresearch382/bikescout/README.md

 ---

 ## Explore BikeScout
-*Master the tools of Tactical Cycling Intelligence.
-From deep-tech integration to field-ready insights, choose your path below:*

 * **[BikeScout Documentation](site/md/api_docs.md)** **The Technical Core.** Detailed API references and step-by-step guides to deploy the MCP server.
 Essential for developers integrating BikeScout into Claude, ChatGPT, or custom AI agents.